-If you can’t tell by now, we wholeheartedly recommend the Powerbeats Pro over the AirPods.
-It offers a better experience in almost every category and is better in every way that counts.
-That said, there’s a reason the AirPods are everywhere.
-They’re insanely convenient and easy to use for everyday use.
-While the Powerbeats Pro are better, the AirPods are in a niche of their own.
+If you can’t tell by now, we wholeheartedly recommend the Powerbeats Pro over the AirPods (2nd gen).
+It offers a better experience in almost every category that counts.
+That said, there’s a reason the AirPods is everywhere.
+It’s insanely convenient and easy for everyday use.
+While the Powerbeats Pro is better, the AirPods is in a niche of its own.

 Arguably, the most important factor when it comes to buying anything is the price.
 Here, the AirPods wins by default just because it’s less expensive.
 If you opt for the wireless charging case, however, you’re looking at spending around $150, and at that point, you might as well spend a bit more to go with the Powerbeats Pro.
 That said, if you don’t go with the charging case you can get the AirPods for $119 which is quite a bit cheaper.

 What should you get instead of the AirPods and Powerbeats Pro?

 You’ve probably noticed that these aren’t the only options for true wireless earbuds from Apple.
 You can also pick up the AirPods Pro, which solves many of the issues that the AirPods (2nd gen) has.
 If you want to see how it stacks up against the Powerbeats Pro, make sure to check out our full versus.